MoAnsarMansoorie/Paytm-Clone/readme.md

 ![LCO](./landingpage.png)

-# What I learned from this project-04
+# What I learned from this project.

 - It is helpful to understand the cconcept the position.
 - It is helpful to understand flex.